emartin1k/jamesapp/README.md

 ```

 ### Run Tests
-- Open the Android Emulator
+- Open the Android Emulator and start a virtual device
+- Make sure the Appium Server is running
 - Run the following command to identify the emulator UUID
     ```
         adb devices